tanoy009/ng4-geoautocomplete/README.md

-    resOnSearchButtonClickOnly?: boolean; //when output should be emmited when search button clicked only. useGoogleGeoApi?: boolean;            //should set to 'false' when server urls to be used instade of google api. *(Default: true)* inputPlaceholderText?: string;        //Input Placeholder text can be changed *(Default: 'Enter Area Name')* showSearchButton?: boolean;           //Search button to be visible or not. *(Default: true)* showRecentSearch?: boolean;           //Recent search to be saved & shown to user or not. *(Default: true)* showCurrentLocation?: boolean;        //current location option to be visible or not. *(Default: true)*
+    resOnSearchButtonClickOnly?: boolean; //when output should be emmited when search button clicked only. useGoogleGeoApi?: boolean;            //should set to 'false' when server urls to be used instade of google api. *(Default: true)* inputPlaceholderText?: string;        //Input Placeholder text can be changed *(Default: 'Enter Area Name')* inputString?: string;                 //Default selected input like prefefined address. *(Default: '').
+See Example 3 in Demo after 10 sec* showSearchButton?: boolean;           //Search button to be visible or not. *(Default: true)* showRecentSearch?: boolean;           //Recent search to be saved & shown to user or not. *(Default: true)* showCurrentLocation?: boolean;        //current location option to be visible or not. *(Default: true)*